DU-RoboCup/ctc-patches/README.md

 # ctc-patches

+**THESE CHAGES ARE UNECESSARY IF USING OUR CUSTOM CTC.
+PLEASE SWITCH OVER**

 Patches for the CTC to compile boost libraries with QI-Build.

 **Note: ** without these patches you will be able to compile for the dev environment, but the cross-compiler will fail.